microsoft/PubSec-Info-Assistant/docs/secure_deployment/secure_deployment.md

     Are you ready to continue (y/n)?
     ```

-    Here are the three types of connectivity we have tested and validated for Information Assistant secure mode:
+    Here are the three types of connectivity we recommend for Information Assistant "secure mode":

-    * Establish vnet peering with your corporate network via Express Route.
+    * Establish virtual network peering with your corporate network to the Information Assistant virtual network, and private access via Express Route.
     * Establish a Point-to-Site (P2S) VPN for your development workstation.
 See [Secure Communication to Azure](#secure-communication-to-azure) section.
     * If using Microsoft's Cloud for Sovereignty (MCfSov), there are additional considerations you can find in the [Secure Communication with Microsoft Cloud for Sovereignty (MCfSov)](#secure-communication-with-microsoft-cloud-for-sovereignty-mcfsov) section.

-8. If you are choosing to use a P2S VPN to connect to the Info Assistant vnet, then follow these steps.
+8. If you are choosing to use a P2S VPN to connect to the Info Assistant virtual network, then follow these steps.
 Otherwise, skip to Step 18.

     :warning: *You will need your VPN configuration and client certificate that matches your Azure VPN Gateway to continue*

-9. Copy your `vpnconfig.ovpn` and PFX certificate file into the `/workspace/openvpn` folder in the Codespace.
+9. Copy your `vpnconfig.ovpn` and PFX certificate file into the `/workspace/openvpn` folder in the GitHub Codespace.
 10. Extract the private key and the base64 thumbprint from the .pfx.
 There are multiple ways to do this.
 Using OpenSSL on your computer is one way.

     `openssl pkcs12 -in "filename.pfx" -nodes -out "profileinfo.txt"`

     The profileinfo.txt file will contain the private key and the thumbprint for the CA, and the Client certificate.
 Be sure to use the thumbprint of the client certificate.
-11. Open profileinfo.txt in a text editor.
+11. Open `profileinfo.txt` in a text editor.
 To get the thumbprint of the client (child) certificate, select the text including and between "-----BEGIN CERTIFICATE-----" and "-----END CERTIFICATE-----" for the child certificate and copy it.
 You can identify the child certificate by looking at the subject=/ line.
-12. Open the vpnconfig.ovpn file and find the section shown below.
+12. Open the `vpnconfig.ovpn` file and find the section shown below.
 Replace everything between "cert" and "/cert".

     ```text
     # P2S client certificate